BiuSky7777/CSCI389-Computer-System-Partner-Work/hw3/README.md

 ### Analysis
 Failures are caused by the following problems:
 + Compliation Failure: included <map> instead of <unordered map>
-+ Space_used seems not to be initialized as 0 (the initialized space_used is 2 by `Test Space_used 1`)
++ Second input of `get` is not modified to the correct rectuned val's size (All failures were caused by this problem)

-+ Second input of `get` is not modified to the correct rectuned val's size (most failures were caused by this problem)
+ For example (When we call `get` function, it should set the actual size of the returned value (in bytes) in val_size, the second input of `get`.
+However, this program didn't make the modification)

  ```
  Set/Get 4
  The size of the nonexisted key's value is returned correctly.